cwkim215/K-ollector/README.md

 # K-ollector

-K-ollector is an iOS app project where users can use random rolls to add K-pop musiv videos to their collection.
+K-ollector is an iOS app project where users can use random rolls to add K-pop music videos to their collection.